 Let’s say you decide to adopt a “No Refunds” policy instead, and the customer experiences a quality issue.
 Your policy might save you money in the short term but you’ve also lost a repeat customer, and bad reviews spread quickly.
 Additionally, many customers have certain “minimum requirements” for their ecommerce experience, and for your average non-consumable products, hassle-free returns (at least within a certain window) are a minimum.
 For many, returns are a signal of the business’s trust in the products and their commitment to integrity.

 What else do customers expect?
 Thanks to Amazon and big box stores, fast shipping.
-That doesn’t mean they’d expect an order from a niche ecommerce store to land on their doorstep in two days, but shipping from overseas dropshippers can take 2-3 weeks.
-If a customer isn’t aware that you’re dropshipping products from China, waiting an unexpectedly long time to receive an order isn’t a good way for them to find out.
+That doesn’t mean they’d expect an order from a niche ecommerce store to land on their doorstep in two days, but shipping from overseas dropshippers can sometimes take as long as 6-8 weeks.
+If a customer isn’t aware that you’re dropshipping products from overseas, waiting an unexpectedly long time to receive an order isn’t a good way for them to find out.
+If you're dropshipping with Volusion, you don't have to worry about long shipping times - all of our dropshipping providers are based in the U.S., so your customers will get their products weeks faster than if you go with the competition.

-Finally, one more warning about dropshipping: it can be expensive.
+Finally, one more warning about dropshipping: when compared to wholesale prices, it can be expensive.
 Remember: you’re paying not just for the wholesale product but for the dropshipping, which means the manufacturer has to compensate for the time, logistics, packaging and shipping supplies, and the shipping cost itself.
 So your profit margins on items that are drop-shipped are usually a lot lower.
 The trade-off, of course, is that you don’t have to invest in fulfillment logistics on your end.

 None of this means dropshipping is a bad business model or the wrong fit for you; it just means you’ll increase your chances of success if you do a little homework first.
 That starts with selecting the right dropshippers.